top of page

 Prior to establishing Jacobson Burton Kelley PLLC, Doug practiced international trade law with several well-known law firms in Washington, DC.

-With respect to export matters, Doug counsels clients on compliance with U.S. and multilateral regimes governing the export of dual-use items, software, technology, defense articles and humanitarian products.
-He assists companies in understanding and navigating the complex rules set forth in the U.S. Export Administration Regulations (EAR), the International Traffic in Arms Regulations (ITAR) and the various sanctions regulations administered by the Treasury Department’s Office of Foreign Assets Control (OFAC).
-Doug also represents companies in enforcement proceedings conducted by the Commerce Department’s Bureau of Industry and Security (BIS), BIS' Office of Antiboycott Compliance, the State Department’s Directorate of Defense Trade Controls (DDTC) and OFAC.
+With respect to export matters, Doug counsels clients on compliance with U.S. and multilateral regimes governing the export of dual-use items, software, technology, defense articles, and humanitarian products.
+He assists companies in navigating the U.S. Export Administration Regulations (EAR), the International Traffic in Arms Regulations (ITAR), and the various sanctions regulations administered by the Treasury Department’s Office of Foreign Assets Control (OFAC).

-Doug also has extensive experience in advising and training companies on compliance with the U.S. Foreign Corrupt Practices Act.
+Doug also has extensive experience advising and training companies on compliance with the U.S. Foreign Corrupt Practices Act.
 He also served as an expert witness on Incoterms in a high-profile patent litigation matter in U.S. Federal Court.

 Doug is a Senior Advisor of the Trusted Trade Alliance, a global network of leading trade practitioners.